pelagia123/todo-list-tutorial/observable-gallery/init.md

 ## Photo component

 As you see there’s one Component left to implement: `app-photo` which displays an individual photo.
-So... please, create it!
-I'm sure you remember the correct command.

 In the `photo.component.ts` declare one `Input`